Nikon Metrology - Aerospace Metrology Systems

 Computed tomography (CT) inspection of composite parts and turbine blades

 We can analyze the structure of composite materials and inspect the internal structure of large composite parts using CT.
 Computer Tomography provides insights into the inside of complex parts and is a key enabler of numerous applications: non-destructive fault detection and failure analysis, assembly inspection of complex mechanisms and dimensional measurement of internal components.
-The Nikon Metrology XT H 450 LC is the new reference for turbine blade measurement and NDT of small to medium castings.
-At the core of this powerful equipment is a 450kV micro-focus source, providing superior resolution and accuracy.

 Our range of X-ray and CT inspection equipment and services can be used for turbine blade inspection, positioning of cores in wax for turbine blades, crack analysis in components, and to measure wall thickness of cooling holes inside jet-engine turbine blades.